OpenEnergyDashboard/DesignDocs/sqlTesting/sqlAndTesting.md

       - 3 (24 / 24 x 3)
     - 2021-06-02 00:00:00 to 2021-06-02 12:00:00
       - 7.58333333 ((21 x (4 / 12) x 3 + 21 (8 / 12) x 5) / 12)
-      - ???This and other ones are splitting at the conversion and not honoring the original reading time.
     - 2021-06-02 12:00:00 to 2021-06-03 00:00:00
       - 11.25 ((27 / 12) x 5)
     - 2021-06-03 00:00:00 to 2021-06-04 00:00:00